lornajane/bot-experiment/README.md

 If you say "hi" or "hello" in a message with the bot's name in it, it'll say hello back again (greeting you by name if it can get that data)

+### Give the ID of the current channel

+The channel ID for the bot to talk to is used in setup.
+You can invite it to a channel and ask it for the channel ID with `@stacktesting-bot tell me the channel ID` (then you can kick it from the channel afterwards if appropriate)

 ### Silently understand reactions

 There is stub code in the bot that listens to reactions in a particular channel and knows who reacted, with what, to which message.
 For now, this just logs to the console.